julianprester/website/src/links/no-one-builds-in-public.md

   - links
 ---

-Is "building in public" becoming more about bragging than valuable insights?
+Is "building in public" becoming more about bragging than valuable insights about someone's journey?
 When everyone's shouting about their revenue, does it still attract attention or just become noise?
-Maybe focusing on the product itself is still the best strategy.
+Interesting thoughts especially as we see more and more organizations also embrace an "organizing in public" mindset.